wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    <ul><a target="_blank" href="https://github.com/wilsonmar/python-samples.git">https://github.com/wilsonmar/python-samples</a>
    </ul>

-> I'd love to get your opinion on all this, as my professional focus has not been on programming but DevSecOps.
+> I'd love to get your opinion on all this.

 {% include whatever.html %}

 ## Why this?

-So I wrote this to fill several gaps.
+I created this to fill several gaps.

 A. Many companies make candidates suffer through evaluations of programming skills (using HackerRank, etc.) even though such skills are rarely used in some jobs.